West Virginia vs. Texas NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- West Virginia's games this season have gone over 56.5 points three of 10 times.
+- Texas' games have gone over 56.5 points in six of 10 chances this season.

-- The combined points per game average of the two teams, 63.5, is 7.0 points above Saturday's over/under.
+- Saturday's over/under is 7.0 points lower than the two team's combined 63.5 points per game average.

-- These two squads surrender a combined 56.6 points per game, 0.1 more than this contest's over/under.
+- This contest's over/under is 0.1 points fewer than the 56.6 these two squads combine to give up per game in 2021.

-- Mountaineers games have an average total of 52.1 points this season, 4.4 fewer than Saturday's over/under.
+- The Mountaineers and their opponents score an average of 52.1 points per game, 4.4 fewer than Saturday's total.

 - The 60.4 PPG average total in Longhorns games this season is 3.9 points more than this game's over/under.